timsneath/udemy_flutter/i_am_rich/README.md

-# i_am_rich
+# I Am Rich

-A new Flutter project.
+Spoof of the $999 app

 ## Getting Started

+Built with Flutter.
 For help getting started with Flutter, view our online [documentation](https://flutter.io/).

+## Limitations

+- None